Aniruddh-Mallya/DS_ML/README.md

 # DS_ML
-This repository is meant to be a part of an Internship program on Data Analytics.
-These involve seperate tasks as problem statements.
+This repository consists of seperate tasks, as one line problem statements.
 Specific questions underlying the problem statement along with the code is available in the form of Jupyter Notebook.

 ### Contents: